A Modern Primer on Processing in Memory: Major Trends Affecting Main Memory

-The third key {issue} is that the reliability problems caused by aggressive DRAM technology scaling can lead to new security vulnerabilities. {The RowHammer phenomenon}~\cite{kim-isca2014,mutlu2017rowhammer,mutlu2020retrospective,kim2020revisiting} shows that it is possible to {predictably} induce errors {(bit flips)} in most {modern} DRAM chips. {Repeatedly reading the same row in DRAM can corrupt data in physically-adjacent rows.
-Specifically, when a DRAM row is opened (i.e., activated) and closed (i.e., precharged) repeatedly (i.e., hammered), enough times within a DRAM refresh interval, one or more bits in physically-adjacent DRAM rows can be flipped to the wrong value.
-A very simple user-level program~\cite{rowhammer.github} can reliably and consistently induce RowHammer errors in vulnerable DRAM modules.} {The seminal paper that introduced RowHammer~\cite{kim-isca2014} showed that more than 85\% of the chips tested, built by three major vendors between 2010 and 2014, were vulnerable to RowHammer-induced errors}.
-In particular, \emph{all} DRAM modules from 2012 and 2013 are vulnerable, as shown by the Figure~\ref{fig:rowhammer} which depicts the observed RowHammer error vulnerability of DRAM modules manufactured between 2008 and 2014 by all three major DRAM manufacturers A, B, C~\cite{kim-isca2014}.
-A recent technology scaling study~\cite{kim2020revisiting} of 1580 DRAM chips belonging to three different DRAM types and various different technology node sizes experimentally demonstrated that the RowHammer vulnerability is getting much worse at the circuit level: fewer number of activates to a row can cause bit flips in the most recent chips and recent chips experience higher bit flip rates due to RowHammer.
-The same work~\cite{kim2020revisiting} also showed that existing RowHammer mitigation mechanisms will not be effective in future DRAM chips that will be much more vulnerable to RowHammer, and thus RowHammer remains to be an open vulnerability to securely protect against.
+\gf{Read disturbance is the phenomenon that reading data from a memory device causes physical disturbance (e.g., voltage deviation, electron injection, electron trapping) on another piece of data that is \emph{not} accessed but physically located near the accessed data.
+Two prime examples of read disturbance in modern DRAM chips are RowHammer~\cite{kim-isca2014} and RowPress~\gf{\cite{luo2023rowpress,luo2024rowpress}}.} {The RowHammer}~\omv{\cite{kim-isca2014,mutlu2017rowhammer,mutlu2020retrospective,kim2020revisiting,mutlu2023fundamentally,mutlu2023retrospective}} \gf{and RowPress~\gf{\cite{luo2023rowpress,luo2024rowpress}} phenomena} show that it is possible to {predictably} induce errors {(bit flips)} in most {modern} DRAM chips. {Repeatedly reading \gf{or keeping active a} row in DRAM can corrupt data in physically-adjacent rows.
+Specifically, \gf{in RowHammer}, when a DRAM row is opened (i.e., activated) and closed (i.e., precharged) repeatedly (i.e., hammered), enough times within a DRAM refresh interval, one or more bits in physically-adjacent DRAM rows can be flipped to the wrong value. \gf{Similarly, in RowPress, keeping a DRAM row open for a long period of time (i.e., pressing a DRAM row) amplifies the effects of read disturbance and induces RowPress bit flips, without \omv{requiring} many repeated DRAM row activations. } A very simple user-level program~\cite{rowhammer.github} can reliably and consistently induce RowHammer \gf{and RowPress} errors in vulnerable DRAM modules.} {The seminal paper that introduced RowHammer~\cite{kim-isca2014} \gf{shows} that more than 85\% of the chips tested, built by three major vendors between 2010 and 2014, were vulnerable to RowHammer-induced errors}.
+In particular, \emph{all} DRAM modules from 2012 and 2013 are vulnerable, as shown by Figure~\ref{fig:rowhammer}\omv{,} which depicts the observed RowHammer error vulnerability of DRAM modules manufactured between 2008 and 2014 by all three major DRAM manufacturers\omv{, called} A, B, C~\cite{kim-isca2014}.
+A \omv{more} recent technology scaling study~\cite{kim2020revisiting} of 1580 DRAM chips belonging to three different DRAM types and various different technology node sizes experimentally demonstrated that the RowHammer vulnerability is getting much worse at the circuit level: fewer number of activates to a row can cause bit flips in the most recent chips and recent chips experience higher bit flip rates due to RowHammer.
+The same work~\cite{kim2020revisiting} also showed that existing RowHammer mitigation mechanisms will not be effective in future DRAM chips that will be much more vulnerable to RowHammer, and thus RowHammer remains to be an open vulnerability to securely protect against. \omiv{RowPress exacerbates the read disturbance problem by 1--2 orders of magnitude and makes the read disturbance vulnerability of modern DRAM chips \omv{much} more acute. \omv{Other recent works~\omvi{\cite{olgun2024read,olgun2023anexperimental}} demonstrate that the RowHammer vulnerability is similarly present in \gls{HBM}~\omvi{\cite{HBM, jedec.hbm.spec,lee.taco16}} chips, which are commonly used in machine learning and high-performance computing infrastructures of today.}}